What altafiber customers in Hawaii actually get

 Fiber-optic coverage here reaches 75% of addresses — 18 points above the national average of 57%.
 Above-average fiber availability gives residents more choices among the fastest connection type and typically drives cable providers to offer more competitive pricing in response.
 Cable broadband reaches 90% of addresses — 18 points above the national cable average of 72%.
 Strong cable coverage ensures most households have access to speeds of 100 Mbps or higher, making cable a reliable fallback even where fiber has not yet arrived.
 Fixed wireless internet — including 5G home internet from T-Mobile and Verizon — covers 60% of addresses, 28 points above the national fixed wireless average of 32%.
 Higher-than-average wireless availability gives residents an additional competitive alternative that can keep wired ISP pricing in check.

 Fiber internet is available from altafiber, with 74.93% fiber coverage — significantly above the national average of 57%.
 Fiber delivers symmetrical upload and download speeds — a key advantage for households with multiple remote workers, video conference participants, or content creators who upload large files.
 Nationally, fiber represents the fastest-growing broadband technology segment, expanding at roughly 8 percentage points of coverage per year.
 Spectrum provides the primary cable broadband alternative with 89.7% coverage — above-average cable coverage of 72%.
 Cable internet uses DOCSIS 3.1 technology to deliver download speeds of 100 Mbps to 1.2 Gbps, though upload speeds (typically 10-35 Mbps) lag behind fiber's symmetrical performance.
 For households that do not require heavy upstream bandwidth, cable plans often offer competitive pricing to fiber.
 Fixed wireless internet — including 5G home internet services — is available from T-Mobile, reaching 60.38% of addresses (well above the national fixed wireless average of 32%).
 Fixed wireless offers a no-installation alternative that is increasingly competitive with cable for everyday internet use, with speeds typically ranging from 50-300 Mbps download.
 Unlike satellite, fixed wireless delivers lower latency (20-40 ms), making it viable for video conferencing and gaming.
-Satellite internet (Starlink, Viasat) provides universal coverage as a last-resort option for addresses outside wired broadband service areas.
-Low-Earth-orbit (LEO) satellite from Starlink has improved latency to 20-60 ms, a significant improvement over geostationary services (600+ ms), making it a practical alternative for rural households without viable fixed-line options.
+Satellite internet (Starlink, Viasat) reaches addresses that wired broadband can't.
+Starlink's low-Earth-orbit (LEO) technology delivers 20-60 ms latency — a major improvement over geostationary services at 600+ ms — making it a practical choice for rural households without fixed-line options.

 Hawaii received $149 million in federal BEAD funding.
 The Hawaii Broadband Office is currently in the planning phase, which means the state is still developing its initial proposal and identifying unserved locations before challenge processes begin.
 The Affordable Connectivity Program (ACP) previously provided up to $30/month subsidies for eligible households, though federal funding expired in 2024.
 Some providers continue offering voluntary low-income discounts.